tdegand/node_express_portfolio/README.md

     new font colors on banner
     added transition for learn more link
     added border radius and box shadows
+    changed border colors of project thumbnails

 Projects:

     added margin to images to give proper whitespace changed button colors, added transitions
+    changed border color of images
+    changed border colors of top and bottom containers

 About:

-    Updated the button colors and added transitions
+    Updated the button colors and added transitions changed border colors of top and bottom containers